 In accordance with article 112 of the Company's Articles of Association, each of Mr. Ng Cheuk Lun, Mr. Lau Kwok Hung, Mr. Xu Lidi, Mr. Deng Shimin, Mr. Lee Kwok Leung and Mr. Lin Jinhe will retire by rotation at the forthcoming annual general meeting and being eligible, will offer himself for re-election.
-In accordance with article 95 of the Company Articles of Association, Mr. Wang Dongqi will retire by rotation at the forthcoming annual general meeting and being eligible, will offer himself for re-election.
+In accordance with article 95 of the Company Articles of Association, Mr. Wang Dongqi will retire by rotation at the forthcoming annual general meeting and being eligible, will offer himself not being eligible, will offer himself for re-election.